powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 **iidm.import.cgmes.powsybl-triplestore**
 Optional property that defines which Triplestore implementation is used.
 Currently, PowSyBl only supports [RDF4J](https://rdf4j.org/). `rdf4j` by default.

-**iidm.import.cgmes.profile-for-initial-values-shunt-sections-tap-positions**
-Optional property that defines which CGMES profile is used to initialize tap positions and section counts.
-It can be `SSH` or `SV`.
-The default value is `SSH`.

 **iidm.import.cgmes.source-for-iidm-id**
 Optional property that defines if IIDM IDs must be obtained from the CGMES `mRID` (master resource identifier) or the CGMES `rdfID` (Resource Description Framework identifier).
 The default value is `mRID`.